What is a sigmoidoscopy?

 A sigmoidoscopy may also be used to take a tissue sample or biopsy.
 And it can be

-also a screening test for colorectal cancer.
+also used to screen for colorectal cancer.

 Why might I need a sigmoidoscopy?